MRCIEU/GeneHackman/snakemake/PIPELINES.md

 ## `finemap`

-SuSiE fine-mapping per GWAS — no MR, no trait–trait coloc.
+SuSiE fine-mapping per GWAS — no MR, no trait-trait coloc.

 - **GWAS**: one or more; each needs `**ancestry`** (LD reference for clumping and LD matrix for `susieR::susie_rss`).
 - **Root**: `plink_clump_arguments`, optional `populate_rsid` / `populate_eaf`, optional `**finemap`** block (see above).
 Example template sets `window_kb` to `1000`.